Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/guidance-for-data-governance-decisions/index.md

 ## 2. Persistent Identifiers

-Persistent identifiers (PIDs) are digital identifiers that are permanently assigned to physical and digital objects.
-In contrast to other identifiers that are used online, such as URLs, PIDs are persistent, meaning they point to reliable information in the long term.
+Persistent identifiers ({{< glossary_link display="PIDs" id="pid" >}}) are digital identifiers that are permanently assigned to physical and digital objects.
+In contrast to other identifiers that are used online, such as URLs, {{< glossary_link display="PIDs" id="pid" >}} are persistent, meaning they point to reliable information in the long term.
 They have become crucial for research data as they make a collection citable; ensure that it is findable even if moved to a different location; and establish its relationship to other objects and entities in the academic research environment (e.g. researchers, funders, organisations, academic publications, software and other datasets).

-While various PID systems have been in use for research data over the last 25 years, including ISBN and ORCiD, the {{< glossary_link display="DOI" id="doi" >}} System has been the most widely used globally to date and is becoming the default identifier for research datasets.
+While various {{< glossary_link display="PID" id="pid" >}} systems have been in use for research data over the last 25 years, including ISBN and ORCiD, the {{< glossary_link display="DOI" id="doi" >}} System has been the most widely used globally to date and is becoming the default identifier for research datasets.

 A {{< glossary_link display="DOI" id="doi" >}} is a unique number made up of a prefix and a suffix separated by a forward slash.
 It is resolvable by displaying it as a link: https://doi.org/10.1000/182.